HDL Architecture#

 Example#

-Take AD-FMCOMMS2-EBZ with ZedBoard; the system_bd.tcl will look like the following:
+Take AD-FMCOMMS2 with ZedBoard; the system_bd.tcl will look like the following:

 source $ad_hdl_dir/projects/common/zed/zed_system_bd.tcl